Transcutaneous Electrical Nerve Stimulation

 - The trial is monitored by a physician.

-Continued use of transcutaneous electrical nerve stimulation (TENS) may be considered medically necessary for treatment of refractory chronic pain (e.g., chronic musculoskeletal or neuropathic pain) that causes significant disruption of function when the following conditions have been met:
+Continued use of TENS may be considered medically necessary for treatment of refractory chronic pain (eg, chronic musculoskeletal or neuropathic pain) that causes significant disruption of function when the following conditions have been met:

 - Efficacy has been demonstrated in an initial therapeutic trial (see policy guidelines); AND

-The use of TENS for any other condition, including the treatment of dementia, is considered investigational.
+The use of TENS for any other condition, including but not limited to the treatment of dementia and prevention of migraine headaches, is considered investigational.

 Refractory chronic pain is defined in this policy as pain that causes significant disruption of function and has not responded to at least 3 months of conservative therapy, including nonsteroidal anti-inflammatory medications, ice, rest, and/or physical therapy.